-Severn Postgraduate Medical Education (PGME) covers a large geographic area in the South West of England, incorporating five unitary authorities and three shire counties.
-There are currently no CAMHS placements in Taunton and Yeovil.
-Below is a diagram to show the areas within Severn PGME which host CAMHS trainees.
+Severn Postgraduate Medical Education (PGME) covers a large geographic area in the South West of England, incorporating five unitary authorities and four counties.

 The Severn Postgraduate School of Psychiatry is part of Severn PGME which is the educational arm of South West Strategic Health Authority.

 - Striving for Excellence - in everything we do to ensure superior patient care and the best medical education